tlswg/tls13-spec/draft-ietf-tls-tls13.md

        struct {
            uint32 ticket_lifetime;
-           PskKeyExchangeMode ke_modes<1..255>;
-           PskAuthenticationMode auth_modes<1..255>;
            opaque ticket<1..2^16-1>;
            TicketExtension extensions<0..2^16-2>;
        } NewSessionTicket;

-ke_modes
-: The key exchange modes with which this ticket can be used in descending order of server preference.

-auth_modes
-: The authentication modes with which this ticket can be used in descending order of server preference.

 ticket_lifetime
 : Indicates the lifetime in seconds as a 32-bit unsigned integer in